The online application for September 2014 is open, the application deadline is January 15, 2014.

 The Application Deadline is January 15 for September admission.
 January admission may be possible in exceptional circumstances; please contact the Graduate Administrator at email@example.com for further information.
 Students applying must complete the Faculty of Graduate Studies online application.

 Application to each specialization will require submission of additional documents.
-Please note the Department is not responsible for return of this documentation and it should be sent in a form that does not require return to sender.
+Please note the Division is not responsible for return of this documentation.

-Directing applicants are encouraged to submit a selected portfolio that might include reviews, photographs and/or video clips of productions directed.
+Directing applicants must submit a selected portfolio that might include reviews, photographs and/or video clips of productions directed.

-Design/Technical applicants must submit portfolio materials of design work, drawing, etc.
+Design/Technical applicants must submit portfolio materials of design work, drawing, production photographs, reviews, etc.

 Theatre Studies applicants must submit samples of scholarly writing.